 Transform your hot tub area this winter

-What other hot tub accessories have you purchased that you can’t live without in winter?
+What’s your must-have accessory you can’t live without in winter?
 Let me know below.